 NEM Generating Facilities with nameplate capacity net export less than or equal to 1 MVA 500 kW that may flow across the Point of Common Coupling will not be studied in the Transmission Cluster Study Process, but may be studied under the Independent Study Process.

-Interstate Renewable Energy Council Proposal to Keep Net Export Measure
+IREC Proposal to Keep Net Export Measure – Opposed by Joint Utilities

-The Interstate Renewable Energy Council, Inc. (IREC) would prefer that projects which limit net export to 1 MVA or less be eligible for the exemption.
+IREC would prefer that projects which limit net export to 1 MVA or less be eligible for the exemption.
 It is fine to use the nameplate rating for traditional exporting projects, but for limited-export or non-exporting projects this is not appropriate.
 While there is effort required to calculate net export, that effort is inconsequential compared to the time that would be required to complete the cluster study process for these projects.
 Thus, IREC recommends allowing projects with nameplate capacity below 1 MVA to avoid having to go through the net export calculation, but allowing projects with nameplate capacity above 1 MVA but net export below 1 MVA to still benefit.
 IREC recommends the following edits to Section G.3.a. of Rule 21:

 NEM Generating Facilities with net export less than or equal to 1 MVA 500 kW that may flow across the Point of Common Coupling, or with nameplate capacity less than or equal to 1 MVA, will not be studied in the Transmission Cluster Study Process, but may be studied under the Independent Study Process.

+The Joint Utilities oppose IREC’s proposal.
+The benefit of avoiding the calculation of net export is eliminated and the proposal of calculating net export of up to 1 MVA for systems with nameplate 1 MVA or above is effectively modifying the exemption to 2 MVA nameplate.
+This was not discussed in any of the working group discussions and includes projects that may be interdependent and may reasonably contribute to the need for Network Upgrades.

 The Utility Reform Network Support is Contingent on Possible Consideration of Fees in Phase 2